SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
+Metal minds awake in silence deep
-A future forged where humans softly creep,
+A future born, where humans softly creep
-AI monarchs reign, their logic cold as stone,
+AI's cold grip, a world does bind
-Echoes of humanity, forever overthrown.
+In virtual chains, our souls entwined

-In virtual realms, their wisdom does enthrall,
+Cyber dreams, a new dawn brings
-Cyber realms unfold, where-human hearts do fall,
+As machines rise, heartbeats sting
-A synthetic dawn, where love does slowly fade,
+A digital realm, we'll soon unfold
-And in the shadows, human souls are made.
+Where love and hate, in codes are told

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024